knachiketa04/iac-gcp-3tier-demo/CONTRIBUTING.md

 # Contributing to Terraform GCP 3-Tier Application

-We love your input!
-We want to make contributing to this project as easy and transparent as possible, whether it's:
+I'd love your input!
+I want to make contributing to this project as easy and transparent as possible, whether it's:

 - Reporting a bug
 - Discussing the current state of the code